xmengkinaxis/CPP/System Design Interview Checklist.md

 b. increase the complexity (be stateless, session can be stored in a centralized data store)<br>
 c, single point of failure<br>

-## 2. How to scale database? -> Caching or vertically and horizontally
+## 11.2 Caching - How to scale database?
+Caching or vertically and horizontally
 Cache the DB results adding an extra caching layer between the servers and the database <br>
 A cache is a key-value store that reside between applications and data storage; <br>
 Redis is persistent while memcache scales well.